alexalvaroUPC/PGTA_Second_Project/README.md

 ## Installation as a standalone application

-In order to install sthis application as a standalone version:
+In order to install this application as a standalone version:
 1. Download the setup file
 	```bash
 	Find it inside the DecoderASTERIX048 folder with file name: AST048_Decoder_setup.exe